FormSeher/formseher/README.md

 ### Run:

-FormSeher provides two binaries, one including tests and the other including the actual program.
+FormSeher provides four binaries, one including tests, one including the actual program and the other two to manipulate a database file.

-The binaries are located in your build directory in `app/bin/formseher` and `test/bin/test`.
+The binaries are located in your build directory in `./app/bin/formseher`, `./test/bin/test`, `./haffdbtool/bin/haffdbtool` and `./TeamBdbTool/TeamBdbTool`.

 > Hint: Run the binaries always from the main source directory so they can locate their resources.

 Licence
 -------

-Please see LICENCE.txt
+Please see COPYING.txt